atom0s/XiPackets/world/client/0x002A/README.md

 > [!NOTE]
 > This is a special GM-related packet!

-This packet was used with the GM command `//itemattr`.
+This packet is used with the GM command `//itemattr`.

 ## Packet Layout